 Use an autoresponder email to periodically reach out for feedback which you can then analyze to highlight any areas for improvement.

 The abandoned cart email

-Abandoned cart emails are reminders that are sent to customers who filled their shopping cart with items on your site but failed to check out.
+Abandoned cart emails are the most used automatic emails.
+They’re reminders sent to customers who filled their shopping cart with items on your site but failed to check out.

 Abandoned cart emails are not only highly effective at catching the ones who got away, they’re also great from a customer experience perspective.

 If the customer had no choice but to leave your site at that moment to go do something else, this lets them pick up exactly where they left off.
-No time is spent time searching for the products again.
+No time wasted searching for the products again.